sergezaugg/xeno_canto_organizer/README.md

 * Check summaries before actual download
 * Explicit selection of mp3 duration, quality, country, species gives fine control of what is included
 * Also stores the XC meta-data in PKL files that are easy to integrate with Python
-* Spectrogram parameters can be flexibly adjusted, eg. short or long spectrograms can be taken, FFT params can be set
+* Spectrogram parameters can be flexibly adjusted
-* Spectrogram are stored as PNG images which allows easy exploration and swift integration with established CNNs
+* Spectrogram stored as PNG images for easy exploration and ingestion by established CNNs

 ### Possible Usage
 1. Download this repo as zip and initialize a new .git to track you personal changes in **main.py**.